wyxos/nova/README.md

 # NOVA

-NOVA is a self-hosted, cross-platform media player tailored for local audio and video streaming.
+NOVA is a self-hosted, cross-platform media server alternative tailored for local audio and video streaming.
 Designed to offer a seamless experience for managing and playing your audio and video files across desktop and mobile devices, NOVA combines intuitive library management with powerful playback features.

 ![NOVA preview](/preview.png "NOVA preview")

-## Features
+## Key Features

-- **Local Streaming**: Enjoy your audio and video collection directly from your device, with no need for cloud storage.
+- **Self-Hosted Streaming**: Your media, on your terms, with privacy at the forefront.
-- **Cross-Platform Compatibility**: Access your music library seamlessly on both desktop and mobile platforms.
+- **Cross-Platform Access**: Available for various desktop and mobile platforms.
+- **Intuitive Media Library**: Effortlessly organize and manage your media collections.

 ## Getting Started